streamsets/sample-pipelines/Data Collector/PostgreSQL CDC to Snowflake/README.md

 ### Step 4: Run the pipeline

-Click the "START" button to run the pipeline.
+Click the "Test Run" button and select "Start Pipeline" to run the pipeline.

 ![Step 4](images/PostgreSQLtoSnowflake_step4.png "Run the pipeline")